 Taken together, over the long term, consumers will pay more in capital costs for an electric heat pump compared to a gas furnace.
 This is due to the higher first cost of electric heat pumps as well as shorter equipment lifetime.
-The full life-cycle cost impact is somewhat lessened when factoring in consumer use of air conditioning systems - since an electric heat pump provides heating and cooling in one unit.
+The full lifecycle cost impact is somewhat lessened when factoring in consumer use of air conditioning systems - since an electric heat pump provides heating and cooling in one unit.

 Complementing electric heat pumps with natural gas heating equipment (i.e., hybrid gas/electric systems) and using natural gas to satisfy heating loads at colder temperatures helps ameliorate consumer and societal cost impacts (Figure 17 and Figure 18) and empowers consumers and utilities with choices.
-Supplemental gas heating is a cost-effective peakshaving approach to avoid significant peaks in electric demand during very cold periods when electric heat pump efficiency drops and electricity use goes up.
+In this scenario, gas heating is a cost-effective peak avoidance approach to avoiding significant electricity demand during very cold periods when electric heat pump efficiency drops and electricity use goes up.
 This is especially important for electric grid-constrained regions.
 Supplemental gas heating will also reduce an electric heat pump's annual runtime which may extend equipment years of service.
-A hybrid heating strategy also avoids operating electric heating equipment mainly on dispatchable power generating systems that are likely to have higher GHG emission rates.
+A hybrid heating strategy also avoids running electric heating equipment mainly on dispatchable power generating systems (e.g., natural gas combined-cycle plants) that are likely to have higher GHG emission rates; this will largely negate potential electric space heating GHG reductions.